 Where is the prettiest place in Spain?

-Southern Spain has some of the prettiest towns and villages in Spain, however, no matter where you go you’ll always find something unique to each Spanish destination.
+Southern Spain has some of the prettiest towns and villages in Spain, however, no matter where you go you’ll always find something unique in each Spanish destination.

 Which Costa in Spain is best?

 Costa del Sol and Costa Blanca are the most popular choices for locals and tourists.
-On these two coasts, you’ll find a wide variety of activities for all types of travellers.
+On these two coasts, you’ll find a wide variety of activities for all types of travellers – water activities like kayaking, great nightlife and beach clubs, and even hiking trails.

 What is the best month to go to Spain?

-The best month to visit Spain is late spring because the weather is warm but not as warm as in summer when it can be difficult to explore certain places, especially in the south with an average temperature of 35-celsius degrees.
+The best month to visit Spain is late spring (May or June) because the weather is warm but not as warm as in summer when it can be difficult to explore certain places, especially in the south with an average temperature of 35-celsius degrees.

-Also, spring is a good time to visit Spain because there are fewer crowds.
+Also, spring is a good time to visit Spain because there are fewer crowds, and you can sometimes find good deals on flights and accommodation.